awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

           --region aws-region
    ```

 After you complete these tasks, you can invoke your Lambda functions\.
-For more information and examples of setting up AWS Lambda for Aurora PostgreSQL DB cluster with AWS Lambda, see [Giving Aurora access to Lambda](PostgreSQL-Lambda.md#PostgreSQL-Lambda-access)\.
+For more information and examples of setting up AWS Lambda for Aurora PostgreSQL DB cluster with AWS Lambda, see [Step 2: Configure IAM for your Aurora PostgreSQL DB cluster and AWS Lambda](PostgreSQL-Lambda.md#PostgreSQL-Lambda-access)\.

 **To invoke a Lambda function from your Babelfish DB cluster**